The 5 Key Differences Between Nurse Triage and a Medical Call Center

 Nurse triage providers like IntellaTriage prove that continuity of care is possible.

-Medical Triage Telehealth vs. Call or Contact Center: Which is Better?
+Nurse Triage vs. Medical Call Center: Which is Better?

-When it comes down to it, the main difference between triage and medical call center or contact centers lies in the patient experience.
-A call or contact center lets patients call in to non-clinical resources with the hopes of getting a call back from a nurse or physician in a timely manner, while a triage provider keeps your patients in contact with a live caregiver through every encounter.
-IntellaTriage is an all-in-one solution transforming after-hours care delivery through well-trained registered nurses.
-To learn more about what IntellaTriage can do for your organization – like improve the patient experience and boost your bottom line – contact us today.
+The main difference between nurse triage and medical call/contact centers lies in the patient experience.
+With a call center, patients reach non-clinical resources, then hope to receive a call back soon from a clinician.
+A triage provider puts your patients in direct contact with a live caregiver on every encounter.
+IntellaTriage is an all-in-one solution that transforms after-hours care delivery through well-trained registered nurses.
+Contact us today to learn more about what IntellaTriage can do for your organization – improve the patient experience and boost your bottom line.